NHSDigital/record-a-vaccination-guidance/app/index.md

   "href": ("/guide/" | url)
 }) }}

-## Training
+## Access training

-You can use the training site at [www.ravs-training.england.nhs.uk](https://www.ravs-training.england.nhs.uk/vaccinator-location/select) to familiarise yourself with the service.

-In this version, no real patient data can be accessed.
+Learn how to use the service with our  [training site](https://www.ravs-training.england.nhs.uk/).
+Once you log in, you can explore a demo of the service, which does not use real patient data.

 ## Help